 Isolate all connections and wires, place ECM back, connect battery and you are ready to go.

 Axle swap does not affect car speedometer.
 Axle swap filter is modifying CAN bus signals, but speedometer gets speed signal from ABS through J1850 bus and it will remain as before.
-Speedometer will be affected if you replace stock tyre size, for example with bigger ones.
+Speedometer will be affected if you replace stock tire size, for example with bigger ones.
 In such case you can correct it with our JeepDiag Pro diagnostic app.
 In spring 2018 we will add option for speedometer correction with any tire size into JeepDiag.